meysamborajee/N-Quens-Problem-by-Genetic-Algorithm/README.md

 # N-Quens-Problem-by-Genetic-Algorithm
-Please open GA.m and run the code
+Please open GA.m and then run the code.
-Crossover operator is one-point mutation operator is Swap
+Crossover operator is one-point, and mutation operator is Swap.
 Best solution can be seen in Bestpop variable